shadow-robot/sr_interface/doc/tutorial/RobotCommander.md

 * Wait until files load successfully
 * Go to section "Robot Poses" of the wizard (select from list on the left)
 * Press "Add Pose"
-* On the screen which will appear you can add your pose for at least two "Planing Group"
+* On the screen which will appear you can add your pose for at least two "Planing Group" (it depends on the robot you are running right or left), e.g.:
   * right_hand
   * right_arm
-* You should provide unique name of the pose (which will be referred in move_to_named_target method) and select joints position for this pose using slider and simulated image of robot
+* You should provide the unique name of the pose (which will be referred in move_to_named_target method) and select joints position for this pose using slider and simulated image of robot
 * Press save button
 * Go to "Configurations File" section of the wizard
 * Tick checkbox with text "config/ur10srh.srdf" in the checkbox list